Last updated on March 31st, 2022

 If you don’t take your vehicle for its MOT test or if you don’t return it for a retest, you risk a £1,000 fine.
 If your vehicle has serious faults, the fine can be £2,000.

 Garages make their profits from labour costs and replacing parts.
 When garages offer a cheap MOT fee of around £25 with the collection and delivery of your vehicle included, it immediately puts their takings at a loss.
 Booking what seems to be a good deal means you could risk having to pay a high price for repairs that may or may not be necessary.
-The garage could be recouping its losses by charging you more money.
+The garage could be recouping its losses by charging you a higher MOT price.

 When using a Checkatrade registered garage, you can be safe in the knowledge that each business has been thoroughly vetted and checked.
 You can have peace of mind that you are receiving an honest and professional assessment of your vehicle for its MOT test.
 You can also be confident in the knowledge that any repairs needed will be fairly priced and completed to a high, professional standard.